-Gas Utility's tariffs contain clauses that permit recovery of all prudently incurred costs of natural gas it sells to retail coremarket customers, including the cost of financial instruments used to hedge purchased gas costs.
-As permitted and agreed to by the PAPUC pursuant to Gas Utility's annual PGC filings, Gas Utility currently uses NYMEX natural gas futures and option contracts to reduce commodity price volatility associated with a portion of the natural gas it purchases for its retail core-market customers.
-Gains and losses on Gas Utility natural gas futures contracts and natural gas option contracts are recorded in regulatory assets or liabilities on the Condensed Consolidated Balance Sheets because it is probable such gains or losses will be recoverable from, or refundable to, customers through the PGC recovery mechanism (see Note 5).
+UGI Utilities' tariffs contain clauses that permit recovery of all prudently incurred costs of natural gas it sells to retail coremarket customers, including the cost of financial instruments used to hedge purchased gas costs.
+As permitted and agreed to by the PAPUC pursuant to PA Gas Utility's annual PGC filings, PA Gas Utility currently uses NYMEX natural gas futures and option contracts to reduce commodity price volatility associated with a portion of the natural gas it purchases for its retail coremarket customers.
+Gains and losses on PA Gas Utility natural gas futures contracts and natural gas option contracts are recorded in regulatory assets or liabilities on the Condensed Consolidated Balance Sheets because it is probable such gains or losses will be recoverable from, or refundable to, customers through the PGC recovery mechanism (see Note 5).

 Electric Utility's DS tariffs permit the recovery of all prudently incurred costs of electricity it sells to DS customers, including the cost of financial instruments used to hedge electricity costs.
 Electric Utility enters into forward electricity purchase contracts to meet a substantial portion of its electricity supply needs.
-At December 31, 2020, September 30, 2020 and December 31, 2019, all Electric Utility forward electricity purchase contracts were subject to the NPNS exception.
+For all periods presented, all Electric Utility forward electricity purchase contracts were subject to the NPNS exception.

 In order to reduce operating expense volatility, UGI Utilities from time to time enters into NYMEX gasoline futures contracts for a portion of gasoline volumes expected to be used in the operation of its vehicles and equipment.
-At December 31, 2020, September 30, 2020 and December 31, 2019, the total volumes associated with gasoline futures contracts were not material.
+For all periods presented, the total volumes associated with gasoline futures contracts were not material.